June Werner: Retirement

-She retired from Evanston Hospital in 1990 and was named chairperson emerita, Evanston Hospital Corporation, Department of Nursing.
+She retired from Evanston Hospital in 1990 and was named chairperson emerita of Evanston Hospital Corporation, Department of Nursing.
 In Albuquerque, New Mexico, she served as board chair of Health Action New Mexico, a healthcare issue advocacy group.
 She also led Compassion and Choices which focused on protecting the right to death with dignity.
-She and her husband Oswald Werner donated time and energy to social issues such as the repeal of the death penalty to the implementation of universal health care.
+She and her husband Oswald Werner spent time and effort on social issues such as the repeal of the death penalty to the implementation of universal health care.